Sylow branching trees for symmetric groups

 Let $G$ be a finite group, let $p$ be a prime number and let $P$ be a Sylow $p$-subgroup of $G$.
 The \emph{Sylow branching coefficients} of $G$ are the multiplicities $[\chi\big\downarrow_P, \phi]$, where $\chi$ and $\phi$ are any irreducible characters of $G$ and $P$ respectively.
 The study of the relationship between the representations of a group and the structure of its Sylow $p$-subgroups has been a central theme of research for decades.
 Most notably, Problem 12 of Brauer's celebrated article \cite{Brauer} asks how much information about $P$ can be obtained from the character table of $G$.
 More recently, character restriction to Sylow subgroups has been studied in connection with the McKay conjecture \cite{NTV14, GKNT17}, and to shed light on fields of values of irreducible characters of degree coprime to $p$ \cite{NT21, IN24}.

 In contrast with this activity, specific information on Sylow branching coefficients is scarcely available in the literature.
 For this reason, the authors began an investigation of these coefficients for symmetric groups in recent years.
 In particular, in \cite{GL1} we determined the irreducible constituents of the permutation character $\triv_P\up^{S_n}$ for any $n\in\N$ and any odd prime $p$.
 Here $P$ denotes a Sylow $p$-subgroup of $S_n$ and $\triv_P$ its trivial character.
 In other words, we completely classified those $\chi\in\Irr(S_n)$ for which $[\chi\down_P, \triv_P]\neq 0$.
-Later in \cite{GL2}, we extended this by considering all linear (i.e.~degree 1) characters of $P$, not just the trivial character.
+Later in \cite{GL2,L}, we extended this by considering all linear (i.e.~degree 1) characters of $P$, not just the trivial character.

 Recently in \cite{GLLV}, we were able to use these results to confirm a conjecture proposed by Malle and Navarro in \cite{MN}, concerning the relation between the irreducible characters of any finite group and the algebraic structure of its Sylow subgroups.
-In particular, we prove a characterisation of when $P$ is normal in $G$ in terms of Sylow branching coefficients.
+In particular, we characterise when $P$ is normal in $G$ in terms of Sylow branching coefficients.

-The present article represents a further, significant advance in this line of research.
-We now generalise our previous work from considering only those linear characters $\theta\in\Irr(P)$, to describing Sylow branching coefficients for all $\chi\in\Irr(S_n)$ and \emph{all} irreducible characters $\theta$ of $P$.